Schuyler sisters reflect on postponed quinceañera

-The week Kalani Marino was supposed to have her quinceañera this summer was the week they found out her sister, Karen, tested positive for COVID-19.
+The week Schuyler teenager Kalani Marino was supposed to have her quinceañera this summer was the week she and her family found out her sister, Karen, tested positive for COVID-19.

 Kalani’s quinceañera had already been postponed before the positive test.
 She'll now have it next April, six months after she will turn 16.